buraksenyurt/skynet/README.md

 # skynet
-Some kinds of programming tutorials on Raspberry Pi without IoT.
+Some kinds of programming tutorials on ahch-to(MacOs)